XinshaoAmosWang/XinshaoAmosWang.github.io/docs/Adversarial-Examples-Reading-List.md

 - :+1: &nbsp; M. Cisse, Y. Adi, N. Neverova, and J. Keshet, **Houdini: Fooling Deep Structured Prediction Models.**
   - Generating adversarial examples using surrogate loss in place of real non-differentiable task loss
 - :+1: &nbsp; W. Brendel, J. Rauber, and M. Bethge, **Decision-Based Adversarial Attacks: Reliable Attacks Against Black-Box Machine Learning Models**, 2017. [[link]](https://arxiv.org/abs/1712.04248)
-  - Attack that requires only the classifier's output (# of queries $\approx10^5$).
+  - Attack that requires only the classifier's output (# of queries $$\approx10^5$).
 Start with an image of target class and move towards a desired benign image.
 - :+1: &nbsp; Xiao et al., **Spatially Transformed Adversarial Examples**, ICLR 2018. [[link]](https://arxiv.org/abs/1801.02612) [[Github]](https://github.com/rakutentech/stAdv)
   - White-box attack using GD on a different objective function calculated from displacement of pixels (called *flow*), use differentiable bilinear interpolation for continuous (and differentiable) objective function.
 - :+1: &nbsp; **The Limitation of Adversarial Training and the Blind-Spot Attack**, ICLR 2019
-  - Measure (1) distance from one test sample to all training samples with mean distance of the $k$-nearest neighbors in an arbitrary deep representation, (2) KL divergence of training and test sets (use same deep representation as (1), project with t-SNE, then KDE)
+  - Measure (1) distance from one test sample to all training samples with mean distance of the $$k$-nearest neighbors in an arbitrary deep representation, (2) KL divergence of training and test sets (use same deep representation as (1), project with t-SNE, then KDE)
-  - Blind-spot attack: find test sample __far away__ from the training samples by pixel-wise affine transform and clipping to [0, 1], then use CW $\ell_\infty$ attack
+  - Blind-spot attack: find test sample __far away__ from the training samples by pixel-wise affine transform and clipping to [0, 1], then use CW $$\ell_\infty$$ attack
   - Very successful against adversarial training: the attack is far from the learned manifold, even for adversarial training.
 Interestingly, the affine transformation part does not affect clean accuracy at all.
 So the network generalizes to such transformation, but the transformation does put the starting sample in a __more vulnerable__ region.
 - Dong et al., **Boosting Adversarial Attacks with Momentum**, CVPR 2018.
-  - Iterative $\ell_\infty$ gradient attack with momentum update.
-Improve transferability without hurting white-box success rate, but the increase in success rate might be attributed to larger $\ell_2$ norm.
+  - Iterative $$\ell_\infty$$ gradient attack with momentum update.
+Improve transferability without hurting white-box success rate, but the increase in success rate might be attributed to larger $$\ell_2$$ norm.

 ### Attacks with GAN